babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-integration/integrate.md

 At the moment, Babylon provides a canonical chain oracle for each integrated Cosmos zone, and allows anyone to query the canonical chains of integrated Cosmos zones and query the fork headers created by a validator set with dishonest majority.
-In the future, integrating Babylon will allows Cosmos zones to raise alarms upon dishonest majority attacks, and reduce the unbonding time.
+In the future, integrating Babylon will allow Cosmos zones to raise alarms upon dishonest majority attacks, and reduce the unbonding time.

 In order to integrate a Cosmos zone to Babylon,